flibitijibibo/SDL3-CS/README.md

 You are encouraged to write your own wrapper objects if you care about "appropriate" C# style.

 The SDL headers themselves do not provide enough information to generate complete C# bindings.
-If you update the bindings, search "WARN_" in generated SDL3.cs for unhandled definitions or those that require manual intervention.
+If you update the bindings, search "WARN_" in generated files for unhandled definitions or those that require manual intervention.